-Pancakes are my kids' favorite weekend breakfast, and Bisquick pancakes have always been fast and easy.
+Pancakes are kids' favorite weekend breakfast, and Bisquick pancakes have always been fast and easy.
 But have you ever thought about making them even fluffier?

 Bisquick is a pre-mixed baking mix sold by General Mills under its Betty Crocker brand, consisting of flour, shortening, salt, and baking powder (a leavening agent).
 Add milk, egg, and butter to the dry mix and voila!
 You have pancake batter that is ready to transform into a warm, comforting breakfast.